ProdByGodfather/abarorm/docs/field_types.md

 In AbarORM, fields define the types of data stored in your database models.
 Each field type represents a specific kind of data and provides options for validation and constraints.
 This guide covers the available field types and their usage.

+In AbarORM, fields define the type of data stored in your database models.
+Each field type represents a specific type of data and provides options for validation and constraints.
+In this guide, we will explore the available field types and how to use them.

+The fields in PostgreSQL and SQLite databases are structurally identical and are designed to be used in a similar way, but to use either database, you must use fields from the same database in your models.
+For example, the path to fields

+- **sqlite**: `abarorm.fields.sqlite`
+- **postgresql**: `abarorm.fields.psql`

 ## Basic Field Types

 ### 1. CharField